zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-livelabs.md

 - *Email 1: Verify Email Request* - this contains the URL to verify that your email is a valid one for this tenancy.
 - *Email 2: [LIVELABS]: (Name of Workshop) - Account Created* - This contains important information needed to complete your workshop along with your user name, password, and a link to the lab.

 1. Open up *Email 1: Verify Email Request* from Oracle Cloud.
 Click on the **Sign in to Oracle Cloud** link.
-This opens up the Cloud login page in your browser. *Note: IE is not a supported browser, Firefox or Google Chrome are recommended.*
+This opens up the Cloud login page in your browser. *Note: Internet Explorer is not a supported browser, Firefox or Google Chrome are recommended.*

     ![](./images/signin.png " ")